About Your Birth Center

 Professional licensing and accrediting agencies provide oversight of the outcomes of care in the center, as well as the physical facility.
 They research such things as: charts and pregnancy outcomes, client satisfaction, overall organization of the birth center as well as facility site safety.

 Dar a Luz has two visiting rooms for exams, well-woman care and prenatal care, a multi-purpose education space for classes of every kind, a lending library for our clients and their families, a nutrition area, nutritional supplements and breast pumps in our retail space, a lovely family waiting area, two birthing suites, both with tubs for hydrotherapy and water birth, a steam shower and tranquil outdoor spaces for families to enjoy.
-We invite you to attend an orientation and see for yourself how comfortable and professional a birthing center can be.
+We invite you to take a tour and see for yourself how comfortable and professional a birthing center can be.